seung-lab/eyewire-public-api/README.md

 # Oauth2

-We use Oauth2 to allow EyeWire player's to share access to their account with your applications.
-To get an Oauth2 access token you must register an application.
+We use Oauth2 to allow EyeWire player's to share access to their account with your applications.To get an Oauth2 access token you must register an application.

 ## Registering an application
 An application requires a name and a redirection endpoint which is a url where you will receive auth codes and exchange them for access tokens.